 Our guesthouse on Koh Chang

-Baan Rim Nam guesthouse in the centre of the west coast of the island but is hidden away from the hustle and bustle on a river estuary most visitors to the island never see.
+Baan Rim Nam holiday home in the centre of the west coast of the island but is hidden away from the hustle and bustle on a river estuary most visitors to the island never see.
 Yet we’re only a 150 metre walk or 300 metre canoe paddle to the quietest stretch of beach on this side of Koh Chang.

 “Run by some of the most helpful people on Koh Chang, this converted fisherman’s house turned guesthouse teeters over the river in the mangroves.
 Free kayaks let you explore up river or down to the beach (under 5 minutes) and offshore islands.
 Rooms are spotless and the estuary keeps the whole place relatively cool.”
 Lonely Planet Thailand’s Islands & Beaches

 “Baan Rim Nam: A charming, idiosyncratic, converted fishing family’s house, built on stilts over the klong at the end of a walkway through the mangroves.
 Run by a British-Thai couple, it has just three comfortable, stylishly-furnished air-con rooms with good bathrooms, plus a deck area for lounging but no restaurant.
 You can borrow kayaks and it’s a couple of minutes walk to the beach and Barracuda Restaurant.”
 The Rough Guide to Thailand

 “This out-of-the-way guesthouse is set in one of the most gorgeous spots on the island.” www.Travelfish.org

 And if that’s not enough, there are 200 + reviews on Tripadvisor.

 Baan Rim Nam has also been featured in Bangkok Airways in-flight magazine, various Scandinavian newspapers & magazines, including being rated as one of the ‘Top 198 places in Thailand’ by a Finnish magazine.